wyleyr/hankel1867tr/03-I-Exposition.md

-everywhere has the task of deriving from given [relations]{.origphrase title="Relationen"} new [relationships]{.origphrase title="Beziehungen"} which are indeed contained in the presupposed ones and set out at the same time as them, but cognition of which, in consequence of the natur of the human mind, constitutes a scientific advance.
+everywhere has the task of deriving from given [relations]{.origphrase title="Relationen"} new [relationships]{.origphrase title="Beziehungen"} which are indeed contained in the presupposed ones and set out at the same time as them, but cognition of which, in consequence of the nature of the human mind, constitutes a scientific advance.
 The purely formal sciences, logic and mathematics, treat of such relations which are, or at least could be, independent of the determinate content, the substance of the objects.
 To